gibbsly/bse/README.md

 ### Search function
 If you want to find a large amount of spawners, you can run the search function by either running the function `bse:search` directly, or by [triggering a request](https://github.com/gibbsly/bse#request-trigger) at value -53.

-The search function searches a 9x9 chunk area centered on you for any spawners.
-Any spawners it finds that aren't registered already will be added to the system.
+The search function searches a 9x9 chunk area, centered on you, for spawners.
+Any spawners it finds that aren't already registered will be added to the system.
 A chat message will be sent with the position and ID of all spawners registered.

 ### Uninstall
 To remove this pack from the world I recommend running the uninstall function (`/function bse:uninstall`) This removes the storage data as well as the scoreboards.
 When you run it be sure to close out of the world and delete the datapack.
 All marker entities will die by themselves, so you don't need to worry about extra entities.